 "As for the contribution of highly processed commercial diets to the sickness and suffering of cats and dogs, the fact remains that animals often make spectacular recoveries, not when put on special prescription diets, but when taken off all such 'junk' convenience foods, and are instead fed balanced diets appropriate for their species (e.g. no cereal-based diets for carnivorous...) - Michael W. Fox, B. Vet.
 Med., Ph.D., D.Sc., M.R.C.V.S."

-Check these Harvard Law Paper questions because nobody knows the answers!
+Check these Harvard Law Paper questions because I doubt anyone today knows the answers!

 1) Can anyone enlighten as to any actual medicine and/or nutritional benefits within these examples of "Prescription Formulas" (main ingredients listed below) which are "prescribed" by veterinarians for:

-2) WHY would a client-consumer totally suspend all belief and logic in regard to these species and actually feed this kind of dog food?
+2) WHY would a client-consumer totally suspend all belief and logic and actually feed this kind of dog food?
 (Because it's being labeled and sold as "Prescription", therefore it’s perceived as MEDICINE.)

-7) Would we consider it ethical and legal if our family physicians had a comparable "relationship" with the Snack Food Industry and convinced everybody that corn chip prescription diets were necessary - while they profited from the corn chip sales, as well as drug company perks for additional medications sold to mask the ailments resulting from such a strict diet?
+Would we consider it ethical if our family physician had a comparable "relationship" with the Snack Food Industry and convinced everybody that corn chip prescription diets were necessary - while they profited from the corn chip sales, as well as drug company perks for additional medications sold to mask the ailments resulting from such a strict diet?
 Would we accept this as we unhesitatingly do for our chronically ailing, over-drugged companion animals.

-Naive companion animal owners are told by trusted veterinarians that their pets "need" to ingest these "special" foods in order to get well, yet corn (tough to digest) - along with soy and wheat which are also prevalent in most of the special cat and dog foods - are among the most common, proven causes of allergies and other health issues in dogs and cats.
+Naive companion animal owners are told by trusted veterinarians that their pets "need" to ingest these "special" foods (like corn (tough to digest), soy and wheat) which are among the most common, proven causes of allergies and other health issues in dogs and cats.
 Oh, and guess who are among the biggest stockholders in the companies that make the pet foods most often seen in veterinary lobbies?

-And nobody's ever warned us?!
-I had to find it all out from "Those Internet People" after having learned it the hard way because virtually everybody who should be alerting companion animal owners to this scam is invariably tied to, and profits from, the Commercial Pet Food Industry.
+And only TheDogPlace.org has warned us?!
+I had to find it all out after having learned it the hard way because virtually everybody who should be alerting companion animal owners to this scam is invariably tied to, and profits from, the Commercial Pet Food Industry.
 Unlike Physicians, Veterinarians only have to answer to their own governing body which incidentally, is largely funded by the Commercial Pet Food Industry.